vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 203

-[^23]: The spectrum can be thought of as a probability distribution for photon wave- length, if picking out one photon.
+[^23]: The spectrum can be thought of as a probability distribution for photon wavelength, if picking out one photon.

-[^24]: This is roughly 1,000 W/m2 out of the 1,360 W/m2 incident at the top of the at- mosphere (the solar constant, which will be derived in Section 13.4).
+[^24]: This is roughly 1,000 W/m2 out of the 1,360 W/m2 incident at the top of the atmosphere (the solar constant, which will be derived in Section 13.4).

 [^25]: See banner image for this chapter on page 197.